-In relation to images (where used to illustrate articles or guidance):
+In relation to images (where used to illustrate articles or guidance) and web tracking:

 In relation to all other data:

-Data may also be shared with our IT suppliers who provide mailing list management and events booking services, when you sign up for newsletters or book to attend events.
+Data may be shared with our IT suppliers who provide mailing list management, events booking services and webinar services when you sign up for newsletters or book to attend events.

 Your personal data will be kept by us for as long as you are a government communications professional.
 Records will be updated every two years.

 You have the right to request information about how your personal data are processed, and to request a copy of that personal data.